 - When do the residence halls and Greek Row close for and reopen after Winter Break?

-The residence halls and Greek Row close for Winter Break at 10AM on Wednesday, December 18, 2013.
-They will reopen at 9AM on Sunday, January 12, 2014.
+The residence halls and Greek Row close for Winter Break at 10AM on Wednesday, December 17, 2014.
+They will reopen at 9AM on Sunday, January 11, 2015.
 All residents may not be in the buildings during this time.
 Requests to stay late are highly discouraged and rarely approved so please base your move-out and travel plans around this date and time.

 - When do the residence halls and Greek Row close for Spring Semester?

-The residence halls and Greek Row close for Spring Semester at 12 PM on Wednesday, May 14, 2014 for all students, except for seniors and those approved to stay late.
+The residence halls and Greek Row close for Spring Semester at 12 PM on Wednesday, May 13, 2015 for all students, except for seniors and those approved to stay late.
 Seniors must move out by 10 AM on Sunday, May 17, 2015.
 Requests to stay late are highly discouraged and rarely approved so please base your move-out and travel plans around this date and time.